GH-AkshyM/Revenue-Health-Dashboard/README.md

 - difficulty forecasting trends or assessing performance
 - inability to take quick, data-driven decisions

-To ensure business continuity and long-term stability, Deltagrab urgently needs a centralized, automated revenue analytics solution that provides complete visibility of the company’s financial performance — regardless of personnel changes.
+**To ensure business continuity and long-term stability, Deltagrab urgently needs a centralized, automated revenue analytics solution that provides complete visibility of the company’s financial performance — regardless of personnel changes.**

 [(Back to top)](#table-of-contents)

 ## 🏢Existing Environment
 Deltagrab’s revenue reporting environment is entirely manual and heavily dependent on scattered data practices.
 Revenue information from different countries, service lines, and products is collected through spreadsheets, emails, and ad-hoc exports from internal systems.
 There is no centralized platform to unify or validate these numbers.
-A small team within the Business Solutions division is currently responsible for compiling monthly revenue reports.
+**A small team within the Business Solutions division is currently responsible for compiling monthly revenue reports**.
 Due to the lack of automation, they spend significant time:
 - extracting financial data from various systems
 - merging spreadsheets from multiple departments
 - manually cleaning inconsistencies